Durak-Git/EffectMacroTorg/README.md

 Core Torg System

-7.~~Added a script that remove Stymied and Vulnerable staus when clicking "end of turn" in combat tracker.~~ Script now detects turn based effect, ans reduces the duration each time the 'End turn' is checked.
+7.~~Added a script that remove Stymied and Vulnerable staus when clicking "end of turn" in combat tracker.~~ Script now detects turn based effect, and reduces the duration each time the 'End turn' is checked.
 When reaching 0, effect is deleted.

 8.Added a script that ask if you want to update the driver and the skill of a Vehicule actor</br>